 Pour dressing over quinoa mixture and toss until well mixed.
 Season with salt and black pepper to taste.

-Serve immediately or cover and put in the fridge for up to a 5 days.
+Serve immediately or cover and put in the fridge for up to 5 days.
 I actually find that the longer this salad sits the better it tastes.
 Time in the fridge gives the quinoa a chance to absorb the flavours of the zesty dressing, peppers and onions.

 For those who like to prep their meals on the weekends I highly recommend making ahead for the week.
 Add some chicken and this makes a great lunch!
 Another dish that is great to make ahead for the week is this Mexican Bean Salad Recipe.